acushlakoncept/pytonik/README.md

     m.views('homepage', data)
 ```

+Learn how to use attribute tags and types in Pytonik Template Engine [Template Engine](https://github.com/pytonik/pytonik_template_engine)

 Learn more on how to use pytonik MVC [MYSQL Helper](https://github.com/pytonik/pytonik_mysql_helper)

 You can accomplish any task with pytonik.